-In keeping with its mission – Concordia University is committed to the full access and inclusion of all qualified students and its program.
-Disability Support Services (DSS) coordinates reasonable and appropriate accommodations for students with documented disabilities, in accordance with Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act of 1990 (ADA).
-If you are an individual with a documented disability, you may be eligible for accommodation.
-To be considered for accommodations students need to contact the DLS Coordinator to schedule an appointment and submit proper documentation.
+Concordia University is committed to providing accommodations to students to ensure equal access to its programs.
+Disability Support Services (DSS) coordinates reasonable and appropriate accommodations for students with disabilities following the guidance from Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), as amended by the ADA Amendments Act of 2008, and other applicable federal and state regulations that prohibit discrimination on the basis of disability.
+To be considered for accommodations, students need to self-identify as someone with a disability and contact the DSS Coordinator to schedule an appointment and submit proper documentation.

 Steps to Receiving Accommodations